 Monitoring your indoor air quality and humidity levels is a great way to track when you need to make changes to your routine.
-Running a HEPA air purifier with a clean filter and having a dehumidifier if your home has higher humidity levels should maintain healthy indoor air quality.
+Running an air purifier with a clean filter and having a dehumidifier if your home has higher humidity levels should maintain healthy indoor air quality.

-The easiest and most effective way to improve your indoor air quality is to purchase a HEPA air purifier.
-Cleaning regularly picks up dust from surfaces but a HEPA air purifier can filter out airborne dust and other particles like volatile organic compounds (VOCs), pet dander, and pollen that make indoor air quality unhealthy before they’ve settled onto surfaces.
+The easiest and most effective way to improve your indoor air quality is to purchase an air purifier with a high efficiency air filter and a strong motor.
+Cleaning regularly picks up dust from surfaces but an air purifier can filter out airborne dust and other particles like volatile organic compounds (VOCs), pet dander, and pollen that make indoor air quality unhealthy before they’ve settled onto surfaces.

-Not to mention the financial savings by purchasing an air purifier like Oransi’s mod versus a forest of potted plants.
-The mod is currently priced at $399 and cleans an indoor area of up to 1,312 sq ft.
-This makes the HEPA and carbon-activated air purifier a more efficient and well priced solution to indoor air pollution.
+Not to mention the financial savings by purchasing an air purifier like Oransi’s Mod+ versus a forest of potted plants.
+The Mod+ is currently priced at $295 and cleans an indoor area of up to 1,361 square feet with two air changes per hour.
+This makes the air purifier a more efficient and well priced solution to indoor air pollution.
 And it doesn’t need regular watering either — just an easy filter change every 12 months.